Challenging minds, building character and teaching compassion in the tradition of the Sisters of Notre Dame de Namur.

 Notre Dame Elementary can trace its beginnings to the Sisters' first California school opened in San Jose in 1851.
 While promoting excellent scholastic standards, the school also believes in "educating our students to become reflective thinkers, effective communicators, and life-long learners."

-Many Sisters have taught here over the years and in retirement went on to serve as teacher's aides and tutors, including Sr. Helen Dugan, Sr. Alberta Karp and Sr. Joan Bernhart.
-In the fall of 2009 Sr. Helen turned 90, the NDE students made a poster for her, proclaiming "90 things we love about Sr. Helen!"
+Many Sisters have taught here over the years and in retirement went on to serve as teacher's aides and tutors, including Sister Helen Dugan, Sister Alberta Karp and Sister Joan Bernhart.
+In the fall of 2009 when Sister Helen turned 90, the NDE students made a poster for her, proclaiming "90 things we love about Sister Helen!"

 Notre Dame Elementary School